- Ph.D., Government and Foreign Affairs, University of Virginia

 - Democratization and Governance

 With a doctorate in Government and Foreign Affairs from the University of Virginia, as well as a Fulbright Scholarship to the Republic of Georgia, Dr. Meredith has a broad record of scholarship.
 His first book, Nuclear Energy Safety and International Cooperation: Closing the World’s Most Dangerous Reactors (2014) resulted from work with key US Interagency and partner nations in Eastern Europe.
 His articles have appeared in peer-reviewed journals ranging from Communist Studies and Transition Politics, Peace and Conflict Studies, Central European Political Science Review, to Special Operations Journal; as well as in professional publications including Strategy Bridge, Small Wars Journal, Inter-Agency Journal, Special Warfare, and Foreign Policy Journal.
-He is a regular contributor to Joint Staff White Papers on the contemporary and emerging security environment, as well as a frequent advisor for Special Operations commands and subordinate units at Fort Bragg.
+He is a regular contributor to Joint Staff White Papers on the contemporary and emerging security environment, as well as a frequent advisor for Special Operations commands and subordinate units at Fort Liberty.